freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 Using ``securedrop-admin``
 --------------------------
-The ``securedrop-admin`` command-line utility is used from the *Admin Workstation* to perform common server administration tasks, including:
+The ``securedrop-admin`` command-line utility is used to perform common server administration tasks, including:

 * configuring and installing SecureDrop
 * backing up and restoring the servers (see :doc:`../maintenance/backup_and_restore`)
 * retrieving server logs for troubleshooting (see :doc:`../maintenance/logging`)
-* updating the SecureDrop code and Tails configuration on the *Admin Workstation*
 * updating your SecureDrop servers' configuration post-install.

-To use ``securedrop-admin``:

-#.
-Boot the *Admin Workstation* with persistence enabled and an admin password set
-#.
-Open a terminal via **Apps ▸ System Tools ▸ Console**

 You can list all available ``securedrop-admin`` actions using the command ``securedrop-admin --help``

-.. note:: If your team has multiple admins, each with their own *Admin Workstation*, you must take steps to manually synchronize any configuration changes made via ``securedrop-admin`` with each other.
+.. note:: If your team has multiple admins, each with their own *SecureDrop Workstation*, you must take steps to manually synchronize any configuration changes made via ``securedrop-admin`` with each other.
 See `Managing Configuration Updates with Multiple Admins`_